aikei/simple-precompiler/README.md

 ```
 Directories with these names will be excluded from the preprocessing, irrespective of their relative path (i.e. `./dir/dirname`, `./dirname`, `dir/dir2/anotherDirName` etc. will all be excluded.
 ### With Config File
-It's easier however to create a config file named `simp-prep-config.json` in the root directory of your project.
-This is a JSON formatted file which supports all above directives.
+It's easier however to create a config file named *simp-prep-config.json* in the root directory of your project.
+You can use command `simple-preprocessor init` to automatically create a sample config file in the current directory. *simp-prep-config.json* is a JSON formatted file which supports all above directives.
 Here is an example:
 ```json
 {
    "D" :